 There were three types of pedicabs: (1) stationed; (2) free-flowing; and (3) privately-owned, each had a different registration and mode of operation.
 Those stationed in one location could be hired out, after negotiating the price with the customers, but no fares were allowed on their return, strictly one-way.
 The free-flowing cabs could cruise the streets and pick up passengers anytime - if they were not too close to the cab stations.
 The private ones were owned by well-to-do citizens and high officials, operated by an employed "chauffeur", and the cabs were usually metallic and painted blue, not the usual wooden and green; an example is shown below:

-Here is a photo showing a sea of pedicabs in front of the Presidential Palace in 1961; they seemed to be patiently waiting for some public rally to end so they could pick up customers:
+Here is a photo showing a sea of pedicabs in front of the Presidential Palace in 1951; they seemed to be patiently waiting for the Labor Day public rally to end so they could pick up customers:

 The switch from pedicabs to taxicabs was made possible when Yue-Loong began mass-producing passenger automobiles in Taiwan: